Did you know that 58.2% of people rely on user-generated content and 54.6% rely on social media posts to plan their travels?

 Leveraging travel influencers in your advertisements or social media posts, instead of celebrities or models, can make them more relatable and authentic.
 Showcasing pictures or videos from influencers who have experienced your services first-hand lends more authenticity to your promotional content.
 You can also repurpose influencer-generated content and use it in your advertisements.

 Marriott Hotels often reposts pictures and videos from travel influencers who stayed at their hotels, on Instagram.
-In the example below, Marriott Hotels has posted a picture from travel influencer, Or Zano, to promote their property in Petra.
+In the example below, Marriott Hotels has posted a picture from travel influencer, Paulina Perrucci, to promote their property in Fiji.